replicatedhq/replicated-docs/docs/enterprise/status-viewing-details.md

 When an application instance reports the status of more than one of the supported Kubernetes resources, the app manager aggregates all resource statuses to display a single application status on the admin console dashboard.

 The app manager uses the least available resource status to represent the aggregate application status.
-For example, if at least one resource is in an Unavailable state, then the aggregate application status is Unavailable.
+For example, if at least one resource is in an Unavailable status, then the aggregate application status is Unavailable.

 <AggregateStatus/>